THE HUME & HOVELL EXPEDITION

 Border Mail articles

-The Border Mail has started to publish a series of articles submitted by A&DHS relating to the Hume & Hovell Expedition.
-The articles will continue to be published every four weeks up to the November bicentenary.
-The first seven articles can be accessed below:
+The Border Mail published a series of articles submitted by A&DHS relating to the Hume & Hovell Expedition.
+The articles can be accessed below:

 Hamilton Hume